eprof1/MIS452/README.md

+PgP 6/22/2021
+* Major change to Summative Assignments, book switch from White-Data Communications and Computer Networks to Tomsho-Network Essentials

 PgP 6/16/2019

    * This repository contains all files and assignments for Winona State University MIS 452, Management of Telecommunication Systems class for fall 2019.